 - Turn out onto parchment paper on the baking sheet and spread into a single layer.

-- Bake for about 20 minutes until nuts are browned.
+- Bake at 350 for about 20 minutes until nuts are browned.
 Remove from oven and let cool.

 - They will be sticky, kind of like brittle.
 Once completely cooled (if you try to do it before completely cooled, you just have a sticky mess).
 Break apart and store in an airtight container until ready to serve.